Hamzu512/house_price_prediction_ML2/README.md

 # 🏠 House Price Prediction (Lahore, Pakistan)

-This project predicts **House prices in Lahore** based on features such as area size, number of bedrooms, bathrooms, and location.
+This Machine learning project predicts **House prices in Lahore** based on features such as area size, number of bedrooms, bathrooms, and location with over **83%** accuracy.

 ## 🚀 Features
 - Converts **Kanal/Marla** into square feet automatically.